vishalmidya/Data-for-Online-Music-Emotion-Survey/README.md

 The data file is called "AllRagaData.csv" with dimension of (4855, 18).

 * _RagaNumber_ : One particular Raga among the 24 Raga excerpts
-* The columns "Angry","Calm.Soothed", "Devotional", "Happy", "Longing.Yearning", "Romantic.Tender","Sad", "Tensed.Restless" present the emotion responses
+* The columns "Angry","Calm.Soothed", "Devotional", "Happy", "Longing.Yearning", "Romantic.Tender","Sad", "Tensed.Restless" present the emotion responses.
 * _familiar_ : Are you familiar with Hindustani Music ?
 * _feeling_ : How are you feeling after listening to the raga excerpt ?
 * _Trained_ : Have you ever recieved a formal training in music ?